ckronlage/AID-HS/docs/install_docker.md

 # Docker container

+**WARNING: Installation and use not yet tested on Windows.
+Please do let us know if you are succeeding / failing to use the docker container on Windows**

 The Docker container has all the prerequisites embedded on it which makes it easier to install and compatible with most of the OS systems.

 Notes: